 Jeff was born and raised in the Dallas, TX area.
-He studied German Literature at Princeton University, where he later did two years of college ministry.
+He studied German Literature at Princeton University, where he came to faith in Christ and later did college ministry.
+He spent a number of years living, teaching, and ministering in the Middle East and Europe.
+He was ordained at Covenant Presbyterian Church of Chicago in 2006, came onto staff as an assistant pastor in 2010, and became the Church Planting Pastor in 2016 to help start Boulevard Presbyterian Church in the Austin-Oak Park area.
 He has a Masters of Divinity and a Masters of Theology in New Testament from Trinity Evangelical Divinity School.
-Jeff spent a number of years living, teaching, and ministering in the Middle East and Europe.
-He was ordained at Covenant Presbyterian Church of Chicago in 2006, came onto staff as an assistant pastor in 2010, and became the Church Planting Pastor in 2016 to help start Boulevard Presbyterian Church in the Austin-Oak Park area.
 Jeff and his wife, Cindy, married in 2010.
 Cindy works as an urban designer and architect, with a focus on sustainable urbanism.
-They live with their two young children in southeast Oak Park.
-Jeff enjoys hearing people tell the stories of their lives, cooking in a cast iron skillet, digging around in dirt, and trying to speak various languages.
+They live with their two children and small flock of chickens in Austin.
+Jeff enjoys hearing people’s stories (everyone has such an important story to tell!), cooking in a cast iron skillet, digging around in dirt, and trying to speak languages.